Install on Azure¶

 - Enter a name unique name for the resource group.

 - On the Size tab, select your virtual machine size.
 Specify the HDD disk type and select a configuration.
 We recommend using an N-Series type, which comes with a GPU.
 Also note that Driverless AI requires 10 GB of free space in order to run and will stop working of less than 10 GB is available.
 We recommend a minimum of 30 GB of disk space.
 Click OK when you are done.

 - On the Settings tab, select or create the Virtual Network and Subnet where the VM is going to be located and then click OK.

 - The Summary tab performs a validation on the specified settings and will report back any errors.
 When the validation passes successfully, click Create to create the VM.

 - After the VM is created, it will be available under the list of Virtual Machines.
 Select this Driverless AI VM to view the IP address of your newly created machine.
 Then open a terminal window and ssh into the machine running the VM.
 Optionally run

 pwdto retrieve your current location in the VM, and optionally run

 nvidia-smito verify that the NVIDIA driver is running.

-- Once you are logged in to the VM, use the following command to retrieve the latest Driverless AI version.
+- Use the following command to retrieve the latest Driverless AI version.

 sudo h2oai update